Canon de 4 Gribeauval: Crews

-Any cannon could be served by as few as six artillerists, but to achieve maximum rates of fire more gunners were needed.
-One authority counted eight men in the 4-pounder gun crews, including five specialists.
-A second source agreed that the 4-pounder crew required eight men and added that a single cannon was often controlled by a non-commissioned officer while two or more cannons were commanded by an officer.
-The most experienced gunner stood behind the piece, aiming and firing the cannon.
-A second gunner stood to the left of the cannon and inserted the cartridge and shot.
-The third gunner stood to the right and mopped out the barrel after a discharge and rammed home the cartridge and shot.
-Additional crewmen brought new ammunition to load, kept matches burning and the touch hole clear, repositioned the gun after firing, observed the fall of shot and manned the ammunition wagon.
-A trained crew could fire two or three rounds per minute.
+Any cannon could be served by as few as six artillerists, but to achieve maximum rates of fire more gunners were needed according to Digby Smith.
+David G. Chandler numbered eight men in the 4-pounder gun crews, including five specialists.
+Smith agreed that the 4-pounder crew required eight men and added that a single cannon was often controlled by a non-commissioned officer while two or more cannons were commanded by an officer.
+The duties of the gun crew were to separate the gun carriage from the limber (unlimber), to load, aim, and fire the gun, defend the gun, move the gun by manpower, reattach the gun carriage to the limber, and march with the gun.

+The number 1 gunner stood to the right and mopped out the barrel after a discharge and rammed home the cartridge and shot.
+The number 2 gunner stood to the left of the cannon and inserted the cartridge and shot.
+The number 3, or most experienced gunner stood behind the piece, aiming and firing the cannon.
+Additional crewmen brought new ammunition to load, kept matches burning and the touch hole clear, repositioned the gun after firing, observed the fall of shot, and manned the ammunition wagon.
+A trained 4-pounder crew could fire a sustained rate of two rounds per minute.
+In an emergency, a skillful crew would be able to increase that rate of fire.
 Moving the 4-pounder required a team of three or four horses.
+During the period 1792–1815, French artillerists wore dark blue coats and breeches.
+White gaiters were worn in the summer and black gaiters in the winter.
+In the French service, the bicorne hat was worn until 1807, when it was replaced by the shako.